Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 With one of the best locations in Zurich, the Seerose offers a romantic element to Zurich dining.
 Situated on the vast lake, guests are surrounded by water, quaint boats, city lights and majestic snow-capped mountains.
 Whether travellers are looking for a sunny and crisp lunchtime venue or an evening out, with a European flair, the Seerose will fulfil their expectations.
 Reminiscent of a yacht on the Mediterranean with elegant beachhouse trimmings, the Seerose serves up fresh cuisine ranging from seafood to curry.
 Patrons can start with goat's cheese and honey on a salad bouquet or a Salade Noel, with chicory, nuts, fresh fruits and an Indian sauce.
 Popular mains include moule et frites and duck l'orange or for the more adventurous, a red beef curry.
 Open daily for breakfast, lunch and dinner, booking recommended.

-A good place to start is at one of the open-air bars for a relaxing drink before heading out to the trendy Zurich-West area.
+A good way to start an evening is to visit one of the open-air bars, where revellers can enjoy a relaxing drink before heading out to the trendy Zurich-West area.
 The former industrial zone is home to some of the city's hottest underground bars and nightclubs.
-The Old Town is also worth checking out, where Paradeplatz features a range of upmarket lounge and hotel bars.
+Visitors should also check out the Old Town, as it has a range of upmarket lounges and hotel bars.
 Formerly Zurich's red-light district of Langstrasse, it's the place to go for an edgier night of biker bars and strip clubs.